adrianw-eecs/Self_Driving_Car_Simulator/README.md

 Model-V1.14 the training stats of this model looked very similar to many of the previous successful models I trained.
 This was very promising, however when I saw the size of the file, I was a little concerned since the model size was about half the size of the previous models.
 Upon testing the model, I was pleasantly surprised it was easily able to complete the track and controlled the car in a steady manor.

-17. Created 64 different models to test different parameters.
+17. **Hyperparameter Optimization** Created 64 different models to test different parameters.
 The different parameters I checked for were number convolutional layers, convolutional layer size, convolutional window size, number of dense neural network layers, size of the dense neural network.

 Initally I had 64 different models which was a mess on TensorBoard:
 ![self-driving-car-tensorBoard-all-Models](./TensorBoard-All-Models.PNG)